 - Garlic: Could be replaced with garlic powder.

 - Vegetable Broth: Store-bought as well as homemade vegetable broth both do the job.
 Make sure to adjust the amount of salt when using store-bought veggie stock.
-If you don't need this recipe to be vegetarian you could replace it with chicken broth.

 - Crispy Mushroom "Bacon" (optional topping): This vegan potato soup uses crispy baked mushrooms instead of traditional bacon as a topping.
 Could easily be omitted but I would give it a try! 🙂